rohithsingireddy/File-Opener-CPP/README.md

 glib-compile-schemas .
 ```

-- Schema file should be generated whenever a **.gschema.xml** file should be generated
+- Schema file should be generated whenever a file in **schemas** file should be generated